jrief/django-formset/docs/source/withholding-feedback.rst

 	:view-function: PersonView.as_view(extra_context={'framework': 'bootstrap', 'pre_id': 'person-wf-messages', 'withhold_feedback': 'messages'}, form_kwargs={'auto_id': 'wfm_id_%s'})
 	:hide-code:

-In this example we use ``withhold-feedback="messages"`` to withhold the red error message, which appears below all form fields containing invalid data, whenever they lose focus.
+In this example we use ``withhold-feedback="messages"`` to withhold the red error message.
+Whenever a form field with invalid data loses focus, no message is rendered below that field.
 Note that this only applies to client-side form validation.
 Whenever the server rejects a submitted form containing invalid data, those messages are still rendered below those fields.